Today is the first unofficial day of summer which means distance learning will be over soon if it’s not already.

 - Take time to rest.
 You will also note in the routine above that I left time to rest right after lunch.
 If you aren’t getting enough sleep at night and your kids are old enough to be left alone, take a nap!
 If you don’t need a nap, then at least settle down with a good book or audiobook for a half hour or so.
 And, if you fall asleep during that reading or listening time, it’s a good indication that you’re not getting enough rest at night.
 Just saying.

-Check out the Feels Like Home 2019 Reading Challenge here and my favorite audiobooks for moms here.
+Check out the Feels Like Home Reading Challenge here and my audiobook reviews for moms here.

 - Menu plan.
-Menu planning is always important, and most of us (including Joe and me) neglect it.
+Menu planning is always important, and most of us neglect it.
 If you plan ahead, you will know what you’re eating and remove a major decision point on busy summer afternoons.
 If you’ve planned, it’s much more likely that you’ll actually cook and avoid take out or eating in a restaurant.
 BUT be flexible and know that you may be out too late to get it done or need to shift things around.
 Treat your plan like a guide and don’t worry if you have to move a meal to another night.
+Check out Meal Planning Made Easy which is the meal planning and recipe binder system that we use at our house.

 Summer can be super fun if you have a plan and super draining and exhausting if you don’t.
 Without a plan and heart goal, you’ll have no measuring stick to evaluate activities and opportunities and you’ll likely say yes to much more than you can handle.
 My intentional summer planning guide will help you to set all that planning in motion, create a heart goal, and get the most out of your super fun summer.

-Don’t forget – the planning guide is on sale until Monday, June 4.
-Use the coupon code SUMMER to get it for half price, just $2!
+Don’t forget – the planning guide is on sale until Saturday, May 22, 2021.
+Use the coupon code SUMMER to get $2 off!

 You can do this, mama.
 I’ve got faith in you!